 - State-of-the-art sensory room

-- Well resourced ICT suite
+- Well-resourced ICT suite

 - Site-wide internet access

-- Three minibuses
+- Two minibuses

 The school was opened in 1977 in purpose-built accommodation in Honeymead Lane, Sturminster Newton.
 Yewstock College opened in September 2015 on the other side of the road, on the site of Sturminster Newton High School.

 Yewstock is a single-storey building with additional temporary classrooms.
 The main building contains the reception area, administration offices, staffroom and classrooms, including a state-of-the-art sensory room and a central library.
-It also houses the speech and language therapy, occupational therapy and physiotherapy departments in a shared room.
+It also houses the speech and language therapy, occupational therapy and physiotherapy teams in a shared room.
 The school has a multi-purpose hall and use of a hydrotherapy pool, which is sited a short distance away, for pupils who require specialist input.

 The school is set in its own spacious grounds with separate recreation areas and well-equipped playgrounds.